tabidah-usmani/Assignment3/README.md

 # Kafka Consumer and Producer

 # Description
 This repository contains Python code examples for a Kafka consumer and producer.
-These scripts demonstrate how to implement a simple Kafka consumer and producer using the kafka-python library.
+These scripts demonstrate how to implement a simple Kafka consumer and producer using the Kafka-python library.

 # Features
-Kafka producer sends data from a JSON file to a Kafka topic.
+The Kafka producer sends data from a JSON file to a Kafka topic.
-Kafka consumer processes messages from the Kafka topic to find frequent pairs using the PCY algorithm.
+Kafka consumers process messages from the Kafka topic to find frequent pairs using the PCY algorithm.

 # Usage